iljoong/azure-workshop/ws1811/ws_hol.md

 ### 8. Test app host in web host

-At jumphost, login to one of web host (10.0.1.4).
+At jumphost, login to a web host (10.0.1.4).

-ping test following.
+run ping test again.

 ```
 curl 10.0.2.4